Error-331/code_tests/docs/bible/links.md

 Lasting Happiness - January 30 (righteousness through Christ, justified at the cross, everlasting life);

 He Sees All - January 31 (omniscience of God, God's everlasting presence);

+The Power of Believing - February 1 (how to believe, who we are preaching);